"The trumpet shall sound,

-treat subjects related to Puerto Rico more in depth than I do
+subjects related to Puerto Rico more in depth than I do those

-those related to other Caribbean islands simply because it is
+related to other Caribbean islands simply because it is in

 Puerto Rico where I have lived most of my life.

 Because vernacular names vary from one place to another or may at times be misleading, I use scientific names whenever possible (down to subspecies, if I know them) in conjunction with the photographs of the organisms shown in this site.
 Some of them are assigned to a genus only because their morphologies are similar to those of species that I know well, or according to literature that could be outdated.
 I am certain that I have assigned some names in error.
 If any of you believes that any information contained herein is incorrect, please do let me know at the electronic address at the bottom of the frame at your left.
 You will help me further if you can include literature references.

 Subterranean stream.
 Yuyu Cavern, Ciales, central Puerto Rico.

 Secondly, I wish to clarify that I am not a professional photographer, but only an amateur.
 For that matter, I am not precisely an expert at building web pages, either.

 Given the aforementioned caveats, it follows that my website is not an attempt at erudition.
 It is not intended to be offered to you as a substitute for scholarly research in the pertinent branches of geological, geographical, and biological sciences.
 My website is simply the personal expression of a past-time.

 Tortola, Saint Thomas, and Jost van Dyke seen from Guana Island, British Virgin Islands.